Development of the Hebrew Bible canon: 2 Esdras

-Pharisees
+Rabbis

-The Pharisees also debated the status of canonical books.
+The Rabbis also debated the status of canonical books.
 In the 2nd century CE, Rabbi Akiva declared that those who read non-canonical books would not share in the afterlife.
 But, according to Bacher and Grätz, Akiva was not opposed to a private reading of the Apocrypha, as is evident from the fact that he himself makes frequent use of Sirach.

 They also debated the status of Ecclesiastes and Song of Songs concluding like the tradition of Rabbi Simeon ben Azzai that they are holy.
 Akiva stoutly defended, however, the canonicity of the Song of Songs, and Esther.
 But Heinrich Graetz's statements respecting Akiva's attitude toward the canonicity of the Song of Songs are misconceptions, as I.H.
 Weiss has to some extent shown.
 He was antagonistic toward the Septuagint text family and the apocryphal books contained therein, since Christians drew so heavily from them.

 Council of Jamnia

 The Mishnah, compiled at the end of the 2nd century CE, describes a debate over the status of some books of Ketuvim, and in particular over whether or not they render the hands ritually impure.
 Yadaim 3:5 calls attention to a debate over Song of Songs and Ecclesiastes.
 The Megillat Ta'anit, in a discussion of days when fasting is prohibited but that are not noted in the Bible, mentions the holiday of Purim.
 Based on these, and a few similar references, Heinrich Graetz concluded in 1871 that there had been a Council of Jamnia (or Yavne in Hebrew) which had decided Jewish canon sometime in the late 1st century (c.
 70–90).
 This became the prevailing scholarly consensus for much of the 20th century.

 W. M. Christie was the first to dispute this popular theory in 1925.
 Jack P. Lewis wrote a critique of the popular consensus in 1964.
 Raymond E. Brown largely supported Lewis in his review, as did Lewis' discussion of the topic in 1992's Anchor Bible Dictionary.
 Sid Z. Leiman made an independent challenge for his University of Pennsylvania thesis published later as a book in 1976, in which he wrote that none of the sources used to support the theory actually mentioned books that had been withdrawn from a canon, and questioned the whole premise that the discussions were about canonicity at all, stating that they were actually dealing with other concerns entirely.
 Other scholars have since joined in and today the theory is largely discredited.

 Some scholars argue that the Jewish canon was fixed earlier by the Hasmonean dynasty.
 Jacob Neusner published books in 1987 and 1988 that argued that the notion of a biblical canon was not prominent in 2nd-century Rabbinic Judaism or even later and instead that a notion of Torah was expanded to include the Mishnah, Tosefta, Jerusalem Talmud, Babylonian Talmud and midrashim.
 Thus, there is no scholarly consensus as to when the Jewish canon was set.